A very educational program that will exceed your expectations. Highly recommended.

 Breakfast: At the hotel, we’ll have a breakfast buffet plus coffee, tea, water.

 Morning: Check out of the hotel and depart for our transfer to Selma.
 Selma is best known for the 1960s Selma Voting Rights Movement and the Selma to Montgomery marches, beginning with "Bloody Sunday" in March 1965 and ending with 25,000 people entering Montgomery at the end of the last march to press for voting rights.
+On the way to Selma our group will stop by the Lowndes Interpretive Center for a self led field trip.
 Upon arriving in Selma, we will be joined by a local expert.
 She will provide commentary as we visit several museums and historical sites including the Edmund Pettus Bridge, Brown Chapel AME Church, and the Interpretive Center.

 Afternoon: Visit Sturdivant Hall, one of the South’s best and most beautiful examples of Greek revival antebellum homes.
 We’ll explore the house, detached kitchen, formal garden, kitchen, smokehouse and two-story servants' quarters.
 Following our visit, we will depart for Birmingham.
 Arrive and check into the hotel in the late afternoon.